Careers | Alabama Shakespeare Festival

 Department: Production/Hair and Makeup

-Reports to: Head of Hair and Makeup and Assistant Head of Hair and Makeup
+Reports to: Head of Hair & Makeup and Asst.
+Head of Hair & Makeup

 Dates Available: Seasonal (Per Show)